 Development of proprietary medicines

-We look for new medicines in oncology, neuropsychiatry and diabetology
+We look for new medicines in oncology, neuropsychiatry, diabetology and virology

-The development of innovative drugs at Adamed is focused on three therapeutic areas: diabetology, oncology and neuropsychiatry.
+The development of innovative drugs at Adamed is focused on four therapeutic areas: diabetology, oncology, neuropsychiatry and virology.
 We have the capacity to vigorously execute highly complex projects, such as the development of new molecules, thanks to our multidisciplinary team of experts working in modern laboratories with advanced technological facilities.

 Our laboratories enable agile application of technologies which are needed to select and test drug candidates and transfer them to the clinical development stage.
 We have the know-how to: a) produce small-molecule compounds using chemical synthesis, as well as biological molecules by employing chemical and biotechnological methods; b) analyze the same by chemical, biochemical and biophysical methods; c) study the functionality and efficiency of these molecules by cell or tissue biology methods; and d) determine the potential of these molecules to progress to further stages of development by establishing their safety profile in toxicological studies, as well as pharmacokinetic and pharmacodynamic characteristics in in vivo methods.
 In our research projects we also use advanced mathematical tools both for data analysis and for in silico modelling during the design phase and when optimizing the molecules which exhibit a therapeutic potential.

-In the other two research programmes we are in the process of selecting and optimizing molecules.
-In the first programme, these are anti-cancer molecules and in the other programme, molecules which are intended to be used for treatment of civilization diseases, such as type 2 diabetes and obesity.
+In the other three research programmes we are in the process of selecting and optimizing molecules.
+In the first programme, these are anti-cancer molecules and in the other programme, molecules which are intended to be used for treatment of civilization diseases, such as type 2 diabetes and obesity, in the third, fast acting molecules in treatment of depression.

 Innovation Department Labs & Teams